Isola del Garda: History

 The island is first mentioned in written documents in a decree by Duke Carloman of Bavaria, dated 879, which granted the island to the monks of Zeno of Verona.
-Apparently, they did not hold on to the property because in 1180 it was mentioned again when Emperor Frederick I granted it as a fief to one Biemino of Manerba.
+However, they did not retain it, as it was mentioned again in 1180, when Emperor Frederick I granted it as a fief to one Biemino of Manerba.
 Around 1220, Francis of Assisi travelled through northern Italy.
 Although it is not certain whether he actually visited the island, the Franciscans did establish a simple hermitage among the caves and rocks of the island at that time, after it was bestowed on them by Biemino.
 In 1224, the Bishop of Trent visited the hermitage and three years later so did reportedly Anthony of Padua in 1227.
 According to local legend, in 1304, Dante Alighieri came to the island and later referred to it in his Divine Comedy as: